 Open-Ended Questions: One of the best (and easiest!) ways to get students to think differently and creatively is to pose a question that is open-ended.
-For example, in math, when teaching students how to round to the nearest tenth, instead of teachers saying "round 37.67 to the nearest tenth", they can ask students to generate three different numbers that when rounded to the nearest tenth give you 37.7.
+For example, in math, if you are teaching students how to round to the nearest tenth, instead of saying "round 37.67 to the nearest tenth", ask students to generate three different numbers that when rounded to the nearest tenth give you 37.7.

-In science, when teachers are having students follow a step-by-step investigation, they can ask students these questions throughout that process:
+In science, when students are following a step-by-step investigation, ask students these questions throughout that process: